 Special Enrollment Time Requirement.
-To exercise your special enrollment rights, you must notify your plan sponsor no later than 30 days after the date on which the loss of other coverage occurs or the date which the subscriber gains a new dependent, whichever is applicable.
+To exercise your special enrollment rights, you must notify your plan sponsor no later than 30 days after the date when any one of the following situations occur: the date on which the loss of your other coverage occurs or the date on which the subscriber gains a new dependent; or the date on which the subscriber receives notice that a dependent child who was not previously eligible is newly eligible for coverage as a result of changes to dependent eligibility; or the date on which you receive notice that you are newly eligible for coverage as a result of the elimination of a lifetime maximum.
 For example, if your coverage under another health plan is terminated, you must request enrollment for coverage in this health plan under a group contract within 30 days after your other health care coverage ends.
 Upon request, the plan sponsor will send you any special forms you may need.
 If you do not request enrollment within 30 days, you will have to wait until the group's next open enrollment period to enroll under a group contract.
 You also have special enrollment rights related to termination of coverage under a state Children's Health Insurance Program plan or a Medicaid plan or eligibility for assistance under a Medicaid plan or a state Children's Health Insurance Program plan.
 When this situation applies, you must notify your plan sponsor to request coverage no later than 60 days after the coverage terminates or the employee or eligible dependent is determined to be eligible for assistance.